repeater09/Laravel-5-Boilerplate/readme.md

 #### Front-end styling

-Documentation for the front-end and the unique features are being developed and will be included in a future update.
+Documentation is available in `project.app:8000/docs